jeffstride/idp/book_source/homework-assignments/hw2.md

 Make sure to provide a descriptive file header in doc-string format, not something generic like “implements functions for Primer”.
 ```
 ## Rubric
-Rubric information can be found in the instruction in the Replit project.
+Rubric information can be found in the **Instruction** tab in the Replit project.

 ## Challenge Question